‘Tall Girl’ Becomes One Of Netflix’s Hottest Movies

 The last slide included a screenshot of a statement that revealed some statistics regarding the release of Tall Girl.

 According to the snapshot, over 40 million different Netflix accounts viewed the movie since it was released.
-This caused the movie to earn a number one global ranking on Netflix.
+This caused the movie to earn a No. 1 global ranking on Netflix.
 The information went on to clarify any Netflix account had to watch at least 70 percent of the movie in order to count.
-They, however, did not appear to have any information regarding whether any accounts watched the movie multiple times.
+They did not appear to have any information regarding whether any accounts watched the movie multiple times.